csc-training/node-level-optimization/docs/05-memory-optimization.md

 	- L3 1-4 MiB / core
 - Terminology
     - *Cache hit*: the requested data is in the cache
-    - *Cache miss*: the data is not in the cache
+    - *Cache miss*: the requested data is not in the cache
-- Optimizing use of caches is extremely important to leverage the full power of modern CPUs
+- Optimizing the use of caches is extremely important to leverage the full power of modern CPUs

 # Cache organization